delfair/twerp/README.md

 # twerp

-A motley but growing collection of simple utility scripts for pathogen genomics and typing.
+A collection of simple utility scripts for pathogen genomics and typing.

+These allow reformatting and analyis of output files from software such as Nullarbor (https://github.com/tseemann/nullarbor) and Mykrobe (https://github.com/Mykrobe-tools/mykrobe), using tools such as Krona (https://github.com/marbl/Krona).

 ### Nullarbor outfiles